 I use stronger language about this curriculum, which is titled Wit and Wisdom.

 It is neither witty nor wise.
 One word for it is cunning.
 It pits adult sophistication against the susceptibilities and limitations of children.
-It has been created by people well trained in effective teaching methods and in an assumption among educationists most often labeled Constructivism, the idea, when coupled with Marxist assumptions, that all values are merely imagined and sustained by powerful social groups.
-Believed in en masse, such values or beliefs become "truth."
+It has been created by people well-trained in effective teaching methods and in an assumption among educationists most often labeled Constructivism, the idea, when coupled with Marxist assumptions, that all values are merely imagined and sustained by powerful social groups.
+Believed en masse, such values or beliefs become "truth."

 This theory is deeply cynical.
 Since all values are merely imagined, as these postmodern theorists really believe, then no values are real.
 If they are socially constructed, as the academic jargon goes, they can be socially destroyed.

-Others, freshly imagined, and widely affirmed and reinforced by educators, can offer a different world of values and beliefs, in this case a darker world.
+Others, freshly imagined, and widely affirmed and reinforced by educators, can offer a different world of values and beliefs, in this case, a darker world.
 But not without following a passage through nothingness and denial of everything that others might hold universally good and true.

 In Critical Race Theory, one head of a many-headed ideological monster, the only pivot of value from right to wrong is skin color.
-Human color is not a substantial basis for an entire public, or personal, morality or legal theory.
+Human color is not a substantial basis for an entire public, personal, morality, or legal theory.
 For postmodernists, it doesn't signify anything--except that it can be cynically used to advance race consciousness as a destructive force.

 That process of destruction and re-creation is what this curriculum is about.

 No, it is more: destroying wholesome beliefs and values, then depositing in their place nihilistic and racist ideas.

 What better place for this than the minds of children?